+Inventories held for distribution 40,694 27,030 Total inventories 40,694 27,030

+Inventories

-Inventories held for distribution 40,694 27,030 Total inventories 40,694 27,030 Inventories held for distribution 40,694 27,030 nventories held for distribution are measured at cost adjusted when applicable for any loss of service potential.
-Other nventories are measured at the lower of cost and net realisable value.
+Inventories held for distribution are measured at cost adjusted when applicable for any loss of service potential.
+Other inventories are measured at the lower of cost and net realisable value.